Advice on Choosing Backpacker Accommodations in Tonga

 - The Guide to Vava’u on a Budget

 Once you’ve established the island group (or groups) you want to visit and you’re comparing backpacker accommodation, it’s a good idea to compare how to get to your chosen accommodation.
 Most accommodations in Tonga offer airport and wharf transfers.
 If not, taxis are available from the airport in Tongatapu and Vava’u.
-Check out Tonga Airports: Your Airport Transfer Options for more advice.
+For more information about getting around, see the following articles for advice:

-As established, all of the cheapest accommodations are in the main towns of each island group.
+As established, all of the cheapest accommodations are in the main towns/villages of each island group.
 However, if you won’t have a car while in Tonga, then it’s a good idea to check out what is within walking distance of your chosen accommodation.
-Especially for Nuku’alofa, some backpacker accommodations are quite a long walk from the city centre, which has both advantages and disadvantages.
+Especially for Nuku’alofa, some backpacker accommodations are quite a long walk from the city centre.

 What’s Included in Your Stay?

 Inclusions at your backpacker accommodation can turn a good stay into a great one, as the little extras might just make your stay much easier and therefore, enjoyable.
-When comparing backpacker accommodation in Tonga, make sure you check what facilities are available, as well as what extra services are included.
+When comparing backpacker accommodations in Tonga, make sure you check what facilities are available, as well as what extra services are included.
+Of course, price is important too, which we go through in How to Find Cheap Accommodation in Tonga.

 Typical Facilities at Backpacker Accommodations

-What facilities do backpacker-style accommodation in Tonga usually have?
+What facilities do backpacker-style accommodations in Tonga usually have?
 Here are some typical facilities:

 - Car parking